-Although we'll do the hard work, as the rental investor, you must:
+Although we'll do the heavy lifting, as the rental investor, you must:

-- Allow us to keep your rental property in good and safe condition;
+- Permit us to keep your rental in good and safe condition;

-a good source for rental investors in Rappahannock County
+a handy archive for landlords in Rappahannock County

-- Before you put a renter in your investment in Rappahannock County
+- Before you lease out your investment in Rappahannock County

 - Collections and evictions